Critical Questions To Ask Before Buying a Braille Embosser

 Does it produce Braille that meets, or exceeds, the strict regulations set by your country’s national Braille Authority?

 Braille is more than just random dots on a page.
-Nearly every country sets standards for acceptable braille dot height, placement and alignment.
-This standard exists in order to ensure that you are making Braille that is legible and as easy to read as possible.
-In most countries across the world, the minimum height requirement for braille is .5mm.
-Braillo meets these standards with every embosser, while most other manufacturers do not.
-Please do your research, as others advertise .48mm and lower.
-It’s important that your braille documents meet braille authority standards.
-Otherwise, not only are your braille documents non-compliant, but you are potentially wasting both time and money associated with re-doing the project, and/or purchasing a new embosser that is compliant.
+Nearly every country sets standards for braille dot height, placement, and alignment to ensure that braille is legible and easy to read.
+In most countries, the minimum height requirement for braille dots is 0.5 mm.
+Every Braillo embosser meets or exceeds these standards, while many other manufacturers do not.
+It is essential that your braille documents meet braille authority standards.
+Failing to do so not only produces illegible or non-compliant materials, but can also waste time and money on reprinting or purchasing a compliant embosser.
+Put manufacturer stated specifications aside and request samples.

 Is it built for true production braille embossing?

-True braille production means that you are embossing large quantities of braille for continuous hours on end – and quickly.
-This level of production requires an embosser that is specifically engineered to withstand these demands.
-Other products on the market may be marketed as production embossers, but be sure to always compare the parts and mechanisms against a Braillo to fully understand the difference.
-Make sure that the printer is not just a few personal braille printers coupled together in a larger box.
-Lightweight personal printers that are reconfigured to look like a production printer, or solenoid-based braille printers, will not stack up to the durability of a Braillo, which is made to withstand long-duration, high speed braille embossing.
-Using a braille printer that isn’t built for braille production not only damages the printer, but can result in wavy braille cell alignment and uneven dot height.
-Compare Braillo braille vs. the competition – we guarantee that you’ll see, and feel, the difference.
+True braille production involves embossing large quantities of braille continuously and at high speed.
+Achieving this level of output requires a printer specifically engineered to withstand these demands.
+While other products on the market may be marketed as “production embossers,” it’s important to compare their parts and mechanisms to a Braillo to see the difference.
+Beware of printers that are simply a few personal braille printers combined into a larger enclosure.
+Lightweight, solenoid-based printers or consumer-level machines repurposed to appear like production units cannot match the durability of a Braillo.
+Only Braillo is built for long-duration, high-speed braille embossing.
+Using a printer not designed for true production can damage the machine and result in wavy braille, misaligned cells, and inconsistent dot heights.
+Compare Braillo braille, and printer construction, to the competition—we guarantee you’ll see and feel the difference.

 Is it built for looks, or is it built to perform?